 Negotiation of Expulsion Terms Can Change Outcomes

 It IS possible to shorten the one year expulsion mandate and negotiate and/or receive a lesser time period, or even a different type of expulsion (e.g. suspended expulsion rather than full expulsion).
 Whether this is possible will depend on the student, the district, the school board and any pre-expulsion negotiations.

 Parents will best be served by thoroughly understanding the ramifications of any mandatory expulsion and all potential student outcomes.

 Parents may want to see if they can negotiate a more positive expulsion outcome for the student prior to moving to the expulsion hearing, where the outcome can be very uncertain.
 If not, the student will be at the mercy of a panel of biased school district employees.

-Sacramento expulsion lawyer Michelle Ball helps students and parents with expulsions, expulsion appeals, negotiating expulsions, suspensions and many other discipline problems.
-Student attorney Michelle Ball can assist across California, including in the Bay Area, San Francisco, Berkeley, Oakland, Napa, Vacaville, Fairfield, Folsom, Cameron Park, Roseville, Auburn, Folsom, Granite Bay and many other areas.
+Sacramento expulsion lawyer Michelle Ball helps students and parents with expulsions, expulsion appeals, suspensions and other discipline problems.
+Student attorney Michelle Ball can assist across California, including in the Bay Area, Berkeley, Napa, Vacaville, Fairfield, Folsom, Cameron Park, Roseville, Auburn, Folsom, Granite Bay and many other areas.

 [originally published 1/7/11]